 Mick Kelly is an example of an unconfident character; her lack of confidence can be seen through her family’s economic status and her behavior.
 Music symbolizes Mick Kelly’s energy and pursuit of beauty.
 However, she is not able to pursuit her dream of becoming a musician due to her family’s economic difficulties.
 Being in a family with economic difficulties makes her an unconfident character which she tries to make up for by acting tough.
 She does this by dressing like a boy, using a boy’s name, and smoking.
 “She took from her pocket of her shorts the package of smoke she had brought the night before.
 She breathed in the smoke slowly.
 The cigarette gave her a drunk feeling so that her head seemed heavy and loose on her shoulder, but she had to finish it” (29).
 It is apparent that she does not enjoy smoking, but she feels obligated to keep up the tough imagine to make up for her lack of confidence.
 Despite her best efforts of trying to be tough, she is basically just deluding herself from reality.
 “Mick Kelly wields no real authority but burdened with responsibility for her younger brothers.
 She tries to enhance her stature by acting tough, using a boy's name and dressing boyishly and smoking, but her false strength is revealed by the fear she has of being found out after her first sexual encounter” (Napierkowski 108).
 Her false strength is revealed when she starts to fear that people will find out that she had sex with Harry, the boy next door.
-This completely shatters her whole imagine of being tough, and it reveals her false strength that she has been deluding herself with all this time.
+This completely shatters her whole imagine of being tough, and reveals her false strength that she had been deluding herself with all this time.
 This shows how she deludes herself with an ideology in order to cope with real life problems like her family’s financial difficulties.
 In the end, Mick Kelly turns to a “religion” to make up for her lack of confidence just like Portia, Willie, and Highboy but turning to a religion to make up for the lack of confidence was only a delusion since it only helps them cope with their problems instead of actually solving them.

 In Carson McCullers’ book, the Heart is a Lonely Hunter, the theme asserts that people self-delude themselves with religion in order to cope with real life problems.
 Fundamentally, all characters in this book delude themselves with religion, rather it was thinking John Singer was a Chris like figure or turning to religion to make up for the lack of confidence.
 However, this does not actually help them solve the issue they face; it merely makes it easier to cope with the issue.
 Instead of just deluding themselves with religion, people should seek more realistic ways when it comes to problems.
 Instead of just using religion to cope with an issue, they should seek ways to solve the issue so that it is no longer a problem.

+>> religion should be used as a platform for your beliefs and aspirations to solve problems you face; religion isn’t an unnecessary thing, it just shouldn’t be used as THE ANSWER.
+But your conclusion is good, just overuse of the word delusion makes it look stupid.